MariekeKopmels/ParticipatoryBudgeting/README.md

 - Knapsack voting
 - Value-for-money voting
 - Utility voting
-- ...
+- Borda-rule voting

 ## Budgeting stage
-Not done yet.
 We currently only use knapsack budgeting.
+The projects are ordered by decreasing order of the number of votes they received, and selected one-by-one until the budget is full.

 ## Evaluation stage
-Not done yet.
+The 'standard' evaluation method is a comparison based on implicit utilitarian voting, meaning that the sum of the utilities per project is evaluated.
+It is checked if the project that maximizes this sum is selected.